Homology-based Distributed Coverage Hole Detection in Wireless Sensor Networks: Distributed coverage hole detection algorithm

 \section{Distributed coverage hole detection algorithm}

+For non-triangular holes, we aim to design an efficient distributed algorithm to detect their minimum boundary cycles.
+The basic idea is that for the Rips complex of a WSN, we try to delete some vertices and edges without changing the homology while making the Rips complex more sparse and nearly planar.
+Then it is easy to find boundary edges (1-simplices), each of which has at most one neighbour.
+Finally such edges are connected in some order to form boundary cycles.

-Our algorithm includes five components: weight computation, vertex and edge deletion, boundary edge detection, coarse boundary cycles discovery and boundary cycles minimization, as shown in Figure \ref{flow}.
-An example is used to illustrate the procedures of this algorithm in Figure \ref{procedure}.
-For a WSN with some coverage holes, such as the one shown in Figure \ref{procedure}(a), our algorithm aims to discover minimum boundary cycles of all holes.
-In weight computation component, each node computes its weight independently.
+More specifically, our algorithm includes five components: weight computation, vertex and edge deletion, boundary edge detection, coarse boundary cycles discovery and boundary cycles minimization, as shown in Fig. \ref{flow}.
+An example is used to illustrate the procedures of this algorithm in Fig. \ref{procedure}.
+In weight computation component, the Rips complex of the WSN is first constructed, shown in Fig. \ref{procedure}(a), then each node computes its weight independently.
 The definition of weight of a node will be presented in the next part.
-After obtaining the weight, each node continues to determine whether it can be deleted or not according to some rules defined hereafter.
-Figure \ref{procedure}(b) shows the result of vertex deletion.
-Furthermore, some special node will decide whether some edge can be deleted or not.
-Figure \ref{procedure}(c) shows the process of such special edge deletion.
-After the second component, many boundary edges can be found, as the red line shown in Figure \ref{procedure}(d).
+After obtaining the weight, each node continues to determine whether it is deletable or not according to some rule defined hereafter.
+Fig. \ref{procedure}(b) shows the result of vertex deletion.
+Furthermore, some special edges may be deleted.
+Fig. \ref{procedure}(c) shows the process of such special edge deletion.
+After the second component, many boundary edges can be found, as the bold lines shown in Fig. \ref{procedure}(d).
 But it is possible that some other boundary edges have not been found.
-Then in the third component, all or nearly all boundary edges will be found after deleting some edges, see Figure \ref{procedure}(e-j).
-Then coarse boundary cycles can be easily discovered, as shown in Figure \ref{procedure}(k).
-It is possible that the found boundary cycles are not minimum.
-In this case, coarse boundary cycles will be minimized in the final component as shown in Figure \ref{procedure}(l).
+Then in the third component, all or nearly all boundary edges will be found after deleting some edges, see Fig. \ref{procedure}(e$\sim$j).
+Then coarse boundary cycles can be easily discovered, as shown in Fig. \ref{procedure}(k).
+The found boundary cycles may not be minimum.
+In this case, coarse boundary cycles will be minimized in the final component as shown in Fig. \ref{procedure}(l).